Browns Valley in Yuba County, California — The American West (Pacific Coastal)

 Marker series.
 This marker is included in the E Clampus Vitus marker series.

 Location.
-39° 14.41′ N, 121° 24.547′ W. Marker is in Browns Valley, California, in Yuba County.
-Marker is on Marysville Road one mile north of California Highway 20.
-Marker is located in front of the Browns Valley Post Office.
-Touch for map.
-Marker is at or near this postal address: 5538 Marysville Road, Browns Valley CA 95918, United States of America.
+39° 14.524′ N, 121° 24.554′ W. Marker is in Browns Valley, California, in Yuba County.
+Marker is on Marysville Road one mile north of Browns Valley Road Touch for map.
+Marker is at or near this postal address: 5589 Marysville Road, Browns Valley CA 95918, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Brown's Valley: Beginnings (here, next to this marker); Donnebrouge Mine (about 700 feet away, measured in a direct line); Hammon Grove (approx. 0.9 miles away); The Yuba River Bridge at Parks Bar (approx. 4.3 miles away); Loma Rica Grange Hall #802 (approx. 5 miles away); Timbuctoo (approx. 5.2 miles away); Sucker Flat (approx. 6.2 miles away); Church of the Immaculate Conception (approx. 6.4 miles away).
+Browns Valley: 1850 – 1860 (about 700 feet away, measured in a direct line); Brown's Valley: Beginnings (about 700 feet away); Hammon Grove (approx. one mile away); The Yuba River Bridge at Parks Bar (approx. 4.4 miles away); Loma Rica Grange Hall #802 (approx. 4.9 miles away); Timbuctoo (approx. 5.2 miles away); Sucker Flat (approx. 6.2 miles away); Church of the Immaculate Conception (approx. 6.4 miles away).
 Touch for a list and map of all markers in Browns Valley.